-Anyway, let’s stop talking, start cycling.
-The Hanse cycling route starts from Bungalowpark Het Verscholen Dorp (junction 48) with final destination, the fortified town of Elburg .
-A very lovely cycling route through extensive woodlands along beautiful lakes and through an open countryside with magnificent views with many beautiful farms and well-landscaped gardens and imposing villas, on the long-distance route "de Zuiderzeeroute".
+Anyway, let’s stop talking, and start cycling.
+The Hanse cycling route starts from Bungalowpark Het Verscholen Dorp (junction 48) with the final destination, the fortified town of Elburg.
+A very lovely cycling route through extensive woodlands along beautiful lakes and through open countryside with magnificent views with many beautiful farms and well-landscaped gardens and imposing villas, on the long-distance route "de Zuiderzeeroute".

 Necessary cookies help make a website usable by enabling basic functions like page navigation and access to secure areas of the website.
 The website cannot function properly without these cookies.

 Preference cookies enable a website to remember information that changes the way the website behaves or looks, like your preferred language or the region that you are in.